10 Tips for Getting Your Superannuation in Order Before EOFY

 Death Benefit Nominations

 Reviewing your super is a good opportunity to ensure your nominated beneficiaries are relevant and accurate.
 Remember, your superannuation doesn’t default to your estate in the event that you pass away.
 You may also want to reconsider any nomination of a child who is no longer a financial dependant as there are significant tax implications for superannuation death benefits paid to non-financial dependants.
+Should you require more information or clarity on any of these topics, please contact us today on 1300 354 355.

 Looking for some guidance?
 We can help before tax time.